Air bubbles and microfluidics: Tips and tricks to remove them

 Liquids degasing: When possible, degassing the liquids prior to the experiment can help reducing bubbles formation, especially when the liquids are heated during the experiment.

 Injection loop: Using an injection loop can help you overcome the issue of bubbles entering the system when adding a new liquid.
 When using an injection loop, a capillary is filled with the sample you want to inject, and some liquid (such as a buffer) pushes the sample.
-It is possible to use conventional HPLC injection loop or valve matrices to perform this.
+It is possible to use a conventional HPLC injection loop or valve matrices to perform this.

 Pressure increase: Increasing the pressure inside your fluidic path can help detaching air bubbles from the tubing and channels walls.
 This solution is not always appropriate, especially when dealing with cells or fragile microfluidic chips.